sargtier1/vitro/README.md

 # Full-Stack TypeScript Monorepo

-A modern full-stack application built with TypeScript, featuring unified deployment architecture where a single Nitro server serves both the React SPA and tRPC API endpoints.
+A modern full-stack application built with TypeScript, featuring independent deployment architecture where the React SPA and Nitro API server are deployed separately.

 ## Architecture

-**Unified Deployment**: One server handles both frontend and backend, eliminating CORS issues and simplifying deployment.
+**Independent Deployments**: Frontend and API are deployed separately to different services, with CORS configuration enabling cross-origin communication.

 - **Backend**: Nitro server with tRPC for type-safe APIs
 - **Frontend**: React SPA with TanStack Router